 Causing Danger with a Firearm

-You will be found not guilty of the offence of Causing danger with a firearm if the police cannot prove beyond reasonable doubt you
+You will be found not guilty of the offence of causing danger with a firearm if the police cannot prove beyond a reasonable doubt that you:

 1. Possessed a loaded firearm or loaded speargun in a public place; or